2i2c-org/2i2c-org.github.io/content/blog/2026/responsible-genai-workshop/index.md

 ## Setting up an LLM-style environment in the cloud is non-trivial!

-We did some last-second environment building with [Tasha] to provide a cloud environment where users could experiment with LLMs for their hackweek projects.
+We did some last-second environment building with [Tasha](https://github.com/tsnow03) to provide a cloud environment where users could experiment with LLMs for their hackweek projects.
 This had a bunch of rough edges!
 Here are a few that stood out to me:

 - **Workshop administrators need clear documentation for how to connect with common inference servers and get their credentials onto the hub safely**.
-We had to generate credentials to run LLM inference against the [NRP inference service via OpenRouter].
+We had to generate credentials to run LLM inference against the [NRP inference service](https://nrp.ai/documentation/userdocs/ai/llm-managed/) via [OpenRouter](https://openrouter.ai/).
 It wasn't super clear how to do this, and how to insert these credentials into the hub environment properly.
 In some cases I'm pretty sure we inserted credentials in a way that wasn't "safe" because they were baked into the environment image, and thus available to all of the users.
 - **Workshop adminsitrators need a cleaner story for how to share LLM credits across participants**.
 We had to use a semi-bespoke Python script to connect people's Claude accounts with the allotment of credits that the workshop provided.
 This felt a little bit janky, but it still worked pretty well!
 - **People need guidance for generating hub configuration with LLMs.** Some of the hub configuration for this workshop was itself generated with LLMs.
 As a result, there was some complex stuff (see above re: credentials) that we probably could have guarded against with more guidance that an LLM could discover (either a "skill" file, or documentation about how to do this).
 - **JupyterAI is relatively new and unknown to folks that would otherwise benefit from it**.
-We had a nice presentation from [David Qiu] who works on Jupyter AI.
+We had a nice presentation from [David Qiu](https://github.com/dlqqq) who works on [Jupyter AI](https://github.com/jupyterlab/jupyter-ai).
 He showed off some nice capabilities leveraging arbitrary models as part of a notebook / data science workflow.
 Folks seemed to like it, but many had never heard about it!
-We could do more to surface the existence of this tool, and basic ways to integrate its workflows into the hub (especially if you've got access to managed inference servers like we had on the [NRP].)
+We could do more to surface the existence of this tool, and basic ways to integrate its workflows into the hub (especially if you've got access to managed inference servers like we had on the [NRP](https://nationalresearchplatform.org/).)
 - **There's not an obvious way to programmatically trigger LLM inference on a hub**.
 We also realized that sometimes you want a *non-interactive* way to trigger LLM inference.
 For example, if you want to run an evaluation suite against your code or data and need to programmatically generate an inference query with a script.
-There are a few model-agnostic tools for doing this - I'm interested in learning more about Simon Willison's [LLM CLI].
+There are a few model-agnostic tools for doing this - I'm interested in learning more about Simon Willison's [LLM CLI](https://llm.datasette.io/).
 I think some basic guidance for hub administrators would help us solve these problems more effectively.

 ## It's important to have a safe space for honest conversation and respectful criticism